madhavkhoslaa/madhavkhoslaa.github.io/content/posts/CeationalDesignPatterns.md

 ## Code Explanation

-Here the base abstract class provides a `DeepCopy` and a `ShallowCopy` methods and the classes that extends them can use these methods to copy objects to other variables.
+Here the base abstract class provides a `DeepCopy` and a `ShallowCopy` methods and the classes that extend them can use these methods to copy objects to other variables.

 ---